GitOps with Argo CD¶

 provider: aws

-repoOwner: terraform-aws-modules
+repoOwner: my-org

-repoUrl: https://github.com/terraform-aws-modules/terraform-aws-eks
+repoUrl: https://github.com/my-org/terraform-aws-eks

 fileFormat: zip